alecodev/dotfiles/README.md

     #   - (Linux/BSD) monospace
     #   - (Windows) Consolas
 -    #family: monospace
-+    family: Hack Nerd Font
++    family: "Hack Nerd Font Mono"

     # The `style` can be specified to pick a specific face.
 -    #style: Regular